On longest increasing subsequences in words in which all multiplicities are equal: Calculation of using symbolic computer algebra

-This simple method was implemented as a Maple code and we obtained the values shown in Tables \ref{tab:r=2}-\ref{tab:r=4} These all coincide with the known values presented in various appendices of the journal entry \cite{EZ}.
+This simple method was implemented in Maple, and we obtained the values shown in Tables \ref{tab:r=2}, \ref{tab:r=3}, and \ref{tab:r=4}.
+These all coincide with the numbers presented in the various appendices to Zeilberger's online journal entry \cite{EZ}.